hieuvume/fap-beautifier/memory-bank/progress.md

   - Listed do's and don'ts for UI development
 - Updated activeContext.md with legacy code reference workflow
   - Added step-by-step process for implementing features based on old code

+### Workflow & Process Improvements (2024-06-09)
+- Established a clear, repeatable workflow for feature migration and implementation:
+  1. **Analysis**: Study legacy code for requirements and business logic
+  2. **Planning**: Break down features into modular components, define TypeScript interfaces, and plan data flow
+  3. **Design**: Create component structure with separation of concerns and reusability
+  4. **Implementation**: Build features using modern React patterns, provider/context for data, and shared UI components
+  5. **Integration**: Ensure features are fully responsive and work within the system architecture
+  6. **Testing**: Validate all functionality, edge cases, and user settings persistence
+  7. **Documentation**: Update the memory bank after each major change
+- Always use shared Button and UI components for consistency
+- Persist user settings (like NON_GPA_CODES) in localStorage for a better UX
+- Use dialogs for settings/configuration, with clear labels and icons
+- Refactor and optimize UI for clarity, space, and accessibility
+- Never port legacy code directly; always rewrite with strict typing and modern patterns
+- Document every major change and workflow update in the memory bank

 ---
 *Update this document regularly to reflect project progress and status.*